Art Déco in France

 His competence in luxury decoration is recognized.
 In 1925 he creates the glass fountain for the Exposition des Arts Décoratifs, and he decorates the Côte d'Azur Pullman Express train in 1929 and the Normandie liner in 1935.

-On November 22, 2011, Sotheby's sold for € 2.02M including premium over a lower estimate of € 400K a double door made in glass by Lalique in 1929, lot 131.
+On November 22, 2011, Sotheby's sold for € 2.02M from a lower estimate of € 400K a double door made in glass by Lalique in 1929, lot 131.

 This 270 x 180 x 13 cm piece is composed of two elements, each one made of four vertical compartments in white glass delimited by glass rods.
 The mounting frame is in nickel plated steel.
 The decoration is not on the windows but on the rods, with figures of sparrows in the round, distributed upside down within the full height.